chengjia63/chengjia63.github.io/index.md

     </div>
     <div class="col-2">
         <p>
-        I am a master's student in Computer Science and Engineering at the University of Michigan (U-M).
-My interests are machine learning (ML) and computer vision (CV), especially their applications in medicine and robotics.
+        I am a master's student in Computer Science & Engineering (CSE) at the University of Michigan (U-M).
+My interests are computer vision (CV) and machine learning (ML), especially their applications in medicine and robotics.
 I am a Graduate Student Instructor for ENGR 101, Introduction to Computers and Programming, where I teach first-year undergraduate students programming concepts in MATLAB and C++.
-I am also a research assistant at the U-M Medical School, where I leverage my knowledge in artificial intelligence (AI) to develop software that may potentially lead to better treatment of patients.
+I am also a research assistant at Michigan Medicine, where I leverage my knowledge in artificial intelligence (AI) to develop software that may potentially lead to better treatment of patients.
 During my undergraduate studies, I was a part of Michigan Autonomous Aerial Vehicles (MAAV) and